May 19, 2021 0 Comment

 4. Demographic Profile of Workforce

-Organizations should consider the demographic profile of the workforce while designing the recognition program.
-They should look at the age group, gender mix, and educational background of the employees.
-These variables tend to play an important role in understanding the expectations of the employees from the program.
+These variables tend to play an essential role in understanding the expectations of the employees from the program.

-For example, if a workforce has a significant proportion of Gen Z and millennials; then they are likely to expect elements of digital experience, gamification, instant gratification and social visibility in the program.
+For example, if a workforce has a significant proportion of Gen Z and millennials; then they are likely to expect elements of digital experience, gamification, instant gratification, and social visibility in the program.

 Whereas a more mature workforce is likely to expect greater personal touch, more meaningful and personalized rewards, award ceremonies, etc.

-Considering the ethnic and cultural background of employees while designing the rewards program for employees is of great significance.
 The organization should not hurt the sensitivities of a particular ethnic or cultural group.
 It should reward and recognize them in a way that is acceptable to them.

 These should include right from the name of the program, name of the awards, use of monetary and cash awards, award ceremonies, etc. Several cultures look down upon cash awards and vice-versa.